Long-Term Care (LTC) Insurance

-Some people think that when they get older and they have to go into an assisted living or nursing home facility, they will just be covered by Medicare or their regular health insurance.
+Some people think that when they get older and they have to go into an assisted living or nursing home facility, they will just be covered by Medicare or their regular health insurance – wrong!

 If you know me personally, you’ll know I’m pretty blunt, so I’m just going to say this now.
-I don’t want to go into a Medicaid facility when I’m older, and I hope no one I know does either.
+I don’t want to go into an assisted living Medicaid facility when I’m older, and I hope no one I know does either.
 There are no five-star reviews.

 You may have enough money to do what we call “self-insure.”
 That is when you pay for the assisted living facility, nursing home, or adult day care center of your choice directly.
 Or you pay a caregiver to take care of you at your home.